Resuming an Interrupted Transfer

-When no other options are specified and the terminal is interactive, movedat will prompt you to either resume, start over, or skip any download which is eligible to be resumed.
-Selecting resume will continue from the point where the previous download attempt was interrupted.
+When no other options are specified and the terminal is interactive, movedat will prompt you to either resume, start over, or skip any file transfer which is eligible to be resumed.
+Selecting resume will continue from the point where the previous attempt was interrupted.
 Choosing to start over will discard the previous attempt and transfer the entire file.

-The following options determine how movedat will respond to resumable downloads:
+The following options determine how movedat will respond to resumable transfers:

 If none of the options above is specified and either the terminal is not interactive or -q (Quiet) is enabled, then attempts to download when a partial download already exists will fail.

 Streaming Folders, Object Handlers, and pipes cannot be resumed from the point of interruption and must be restarted from the beginning.
 Compressed uploads can only be resumed with compression disabled.
 One-at-a-time (not Streaming) folder transfers can be resumed from the point of interruption when automatic retry is in effect.
 Manually repeating a folder transfer will retransfer all of the contents.